6 Year-End Email Appeals That Are Sure to Flop

 - Last donation date

-- Specific campaigns or program donated to
+- Specific campaigns or programs supported

-Flop #3: The Appeal that Links to a Generic Donation Form
+Flop #3: The Appeal That Links to a Generic Donation Form

 Flop #4: The Appeal that Isn’t Mobile-Responsive